kbsezginel/chem-tools-tutorials/file-conversion.md

 This would prompt the user to enter cell dimensions and an output file name for the cif file.

 ## Fill unit cell (P1 conversion)
-This script allows converting a unit cell to P1 space group.
+This script allows converting a unit cell to P1 space group using OpenBabel.
 This means that the cell would be filled with all atoms by applying all the symmetry operations.
 This is necessary for some software such as [lammps_interface](https://github.com/kbsezginel/lammps_interface) which is used to assign force field parameters.